fmalina/revisions-blocl/terms.md

 -------

-We may from to time to time change the content of this site or suspend or discontinue any aspect of this site, which may include your access to it.
+We may from time to time change the content of this site or suspend or discontinue any aspect of this site, which may include your access to it.
 Subject to our notifying you to the contrary, any amendments to this site or new content will be subject to these Terms.